kyle9021/panw-partner-wiki/contents/labs/Prisma_Cloud_Compute_Command_Injection_WAAS_Demo.md

 * `uname -a` provides the processor architecture, the system hostname and the version of the kernel running on the host machine.
 If you're able to determine that it's an vulnerable/unpatched kernel this information can be used to gain further access and information.
 * `cat /proc/cmdline` shows the kernel parameters passed during boot
 * `cat /proc/cpuinfo` shows the type of processor the host machine is running, including the amount of CPUs present
-* `cat /proc/version` provides inforation which pertains to the version of Linux kernel used in the host machine machines distro.
+* `cat /proc/version` provides information which pertains to the version of Linux kernel used in the host machine machines distro.
 * Link to linux kernel vulnerabilities from the CVE database [here](https://www.cvedetails.com/vulnerability-list/vendor_id-33/product_id-47/cvssscoremin-7/cvssscoremax-7.99/Linux-Linux-Kernel.html)

 ### See how Prisma Cloud Defenders responded to the incident.